frameworkless-movement/manifesto/README.md

 We commit to learn and help others to learn how to deliver software with a Frameworkless approach.
 This means to **consider a "No Framework" as an option when choosing a technology** for a new project or a new feature of an existing project.
 We also want to help everybody to make deliberate tech decisions.

 Like we stated before, **we don't think that frameworks are evil**.
 They are the most powerful tools to learn how to code without them.
+This beacause in order to know how and when you should use one particular framework you have to understand how framworks work.
+Having clear opportunities and constraints of each framework it will be easier make the right choice, also it will be clear when you don't need a framwork.
+Furthermore understanding how frameworks works behind the scenes will improve your awareness about vanilla javascript.
+Every framework is written in vanilla javascript and is very generic.
+Knowing the frameworks rationali you will able to write better specific code.
+For example a rendering algorithm ad hoc for your application without depend from a framework.

 Nevertheless, we think that frameworks should be used responsibly.
 Remembering that every tool has some kind of tradeoff.

 ## Principles